 So maybe that’s what Pink Floyd was saying with “We don’t need no thought control.”
 Teach us how to create out of the basics.
 Teach us how to become both proficient and original.
 But don’t try to turn us into “compliant cogs in the societal wheel…”

-The upper image is courtesy of Rock and Roll Hall of Fame and Museum, under “Visit the Museum.”
+The upper image is courtesy of Rock N Roll Hall Of Fame – Image Results.

 Re: “Buddha … on the strength of traditions.”
 See How to Meditate A Guide to Self-Discovery, Lawrence LeShan, Bantam Books (1975), at pages 101-102.